 Most of the time, I don’t recommend double tracking because it’s too time-consuming and cumbersome.
 WW has developed a complex points system that will work for you for weight loss when you stick with it.

 However, there are benefits to double tracking for a few weeks here and there to see how many calories you are eating with the WW points system.
-Because of the wide range of zero point foods available (especially now with the WW Blue and Purple plans), it’s helpful to see how many calories you are actually eating.
+Because of the wide range of zero point foods available, it’s helpful to see how many calories you are actually eating.

 You could be overeating zero point foods, or it’s also possible to under-eat with WW because they have built into the program a certain amount of calories for zero point foods and you might not be using them.